Coastal Coupling Community of Practice

 The CC CoP seeks to create a sustainable framework for engagement and an environment for tacit learning between scientists to develop collaborative solutions for continental-scale integrated water prediction.

-As the skill of coupled models representing complex riverine, estuarine and coastal hydraulic process continues to improve, the long-term goal of the CC CoP is to develop products and services that meet the needs of water resources managers, water suppliers, planners, and decision-makers that help to protect the lives and property of the over 100 million people in the coastal zone.
+As the skill of coupled models representing complex riverine, estuarine and coastal hydraulic process continues to improve, the CC CoP maintains focus on advancements in the science around coupling models, the adoption of standards and best practices, and collaborative solutions with the eventual goal of developing the products and services needed by water resources managers, water suppliers, planners, and decision-makers to protect the lives and property of the over 100 million people in the coastal zone.

 Interested in joining the Coastal Coupling Community of Practice?